 Three main ‘categories of savings’ for an IWMS

-Although organizations always differ in their specific solution needs, Verdantix was able to identify in their report three categories of savings that cover the main benefits related to an IWMS deployment:
+Although organizations always differ in their specific solution needs, Verdantix was able to identify three categories of savings that cover the main benefits related to an IWMS deployment:

 - IT rationalization